ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Plugin and Macros/Macros/Samples/Find company logos/index.md

 ## Description

-Searches for a company logo throughout the spreadsheet using API Ninjas' Logo API.
-Requires an API key.
+Searches for a company logo throughout the spreadsheet using the [Logo API](https://api-ninjas.com/api/logo) offered by [API Ninjas](https://api-ninjas.com).

+To use this macro, you need to obtain your own API key from API Ninjas.

 <!-- This code snippet is shown in the screenshot. -->